-‘Any doubts?’ asked the teacher.
+‘Any questions?’ asked the teacher.
 No verbal response.
 Some students shake their hands and others look around to see the reactions.
 Some others will not heed as they were not even paying attention to what the teacher was saying.

 The day of the exam comes and the grades are poor.
 However, no one seemed to have any problems before.